 Aim 3: Studying trait-structured ecological community models.

 The new motifs involving trait-mediated interaction modifications among several species can affect the stability of large ecological networks.
-As illustrated by the ABC experiment mentioned in Aim 1, interaction modifications can lead to unanticipated extinction of species.
-Climate change and human activities on the global scale will accelerate the dislocation of species and disruption of large ecosystems.
-To predict the outcome of such disturbances on large scales requires accounting for the potential effect of intraspecific trait variations and interaction modifications in large networks.
+As illustrated by the ABC experiment mentioned in Aim 1, interaction modifications can lead to unanticipated extinction of species by altering the local assembly of communities.
+While this can be studied by the detailed study of motifs involving small numbers of species, how this may play out in highly diverse (and thus more realistic) sets of species is unknown because the outcome of such disturbances on large scales requires accounting for the potential effect of intraspecific trait variations and interaction modifications in large networks.
 In this Aim, we will study the consequences of such effects at the network level using mathematical models.
-Our goal is to obtain conditions under which TMIM enhances or weakens the stability of large ecological networks.
+Our goal is to obtain conditions under which TMIM generally enhances or weakens the stability of large ecological networks.
 For this purpose, we will develop a framework of “trait-structured” population models that can incorporate intraspecific trait variation as well as interference by other species.

 Approach: